 Reporting accessibility problems with this website

-We are in the process of having our website audited.
+We are in the process of reviewing our website for accessibility again.
 Following this we will be working on accessibility improvements and appreciate that access for people is a priority.

 If you find any issues, please contact us.